 Why is Dana Point the best place to see whales?

+Whale watching season is year-round in California and there are all types of whales to be seen.
+One of the most majestic whales to witness is the blue whale.
 These magnificent animals have smooth skin, marked only by the remora fish that hitch a ride to feed off the krill that spills from their mouths.
 Their coloration is silver to light blue that can appear as brilliant azure under the water, with beautiful mottling that can be seen when up close.

-When a Blue whale surfaces and exhales, the sound is unlike anything you’ve ever heard.
+When a blue whale surfaces and exhales, the sound is unlike anything you’ve ever heard.
 As their breath is released at approximately 200 miles an hour and forced through blow holes that have a striking resemblance to our own noses, the water is vaporized, shooting into the air, sometimes as high as 30 feet.
 The sound seems to thunder, then echo.

 The blue whale is, and always has been, the largest animal ever to exist on earth.
-This whale can grow to a length of 33m (110ft) and weigh 200 tons, about a ton per foot, but on the average it is much smaller.
+This whale can grow to a length of 33m (110ft) and weigh 200 tons, about a ton per foot, but on average it is much smaller.

 By taking tons of water into its mouth and filtering out the krill with its long, black baleen plates, a blue whale can eat over four tons of krill a day.